mulesoft-consulting/api-led-etl/README.md

 This example doesn't cover all the possible patterns for implementing target and transition state architectures to meet these requirements, but should be easy to tailor to a specific client's use cases.

 ## Metadata
-API Kit, Anypoint Platform, Studio, Database, Batch
+API Kit, Anypoint Platform, Studio, Database, Batch, Poll

 ## Use Case
 The organisation had a large number of point to point batch integrations using CSV files which meant most business process updates happened over a 24 to 48 hour period.
 Data was always out of date and manual data entry to spreadsheets led to large numbers of errors and reconcilliation problems.